top of page

 Oxford Economics Australia

-Alex Hooper is a macroeconomist with over 10 years of experience, Alex currently leads Oxford Economics' climate & energy economics practice in Australia.
+A macroeconomist with over 10 years of experience, Alex currently leads Oxford Economics' climate & energy economics practice in Australia.
 Her recent research has focused on balancing the investment and productivity opportunities of the data centre build out with the social risk of the commensurate energy and water demand.

 Simon Currie